Skip to main content

 • The condition of your chimney

-During your inspection, if you notice any signs of damage, such as loose or missing shingles, cracked flashing, or leaks, address them promptly.
+During your inspection, if you notice any signs of damage, such as loose or missing shingles, cracked flashing, or leaks, address them ASAP.
 Delaying repairs can lead to more extensive and costly issues.

 As the weather changes throughout the year, your roof lets air flow in and out of your home, changing the temperature inside and keeping your electric bill in check.
 Make sure that your attic has adequate ventilation to allow for airflow.
 In the summer, this can be as easy as assessing for mold and mildew or noting extreme heat when you go up there.